aredn/documentation/arednServicesGuide/dispatch_programs.rst

 EmComMap
 --------

-EmComMap was designed by an `Amateur Radio Emergency Service <https://en.wikipedia.org/wiki/Amateur_Radio_Emergency_Service>`_ operator for use on AREDN |trade| mesh networks during deployments.
+EmComMap was designed by an `Amateur Radio Emergency Service <https://en.wikipedia.org/wiki/Amateur_Radio_Emergency_Service>`_ operator for use on AREDN® mesh networks during deployments.
 It leverages modern technologies for interactive maps and sync-able web browser databases to enable map-based situational awareness and emergency communication across IP networks.
 Based on this architecture, EmComMap is one of the more mesh-friendly :abbr:`CAD (Computer Aided Dispatch)` programs with additional features in progress for data distribution.

 .. image:: _images/emcommap.png
    :alt: EmComMap Display